Dykema Gossett

-Dykema Gossett PLLC, is an American full-service law firm.
+Dykema Gossett PLLC, doing business as Dykema, is an American full-service law firm.
 Founded and headquartered in Detroit, it has offices in various locations around the United States including California, Illinois, Michigan, Minnesota, Texas, Washington, D.C., and Wisconsin.
 Dykema's largest office is in Chicago but its combined Southeast Michigan offices (Detroit, Bloomfield Hills, and Ann Arbor) are collectively larger.
 As of 2020, it was the 118th largest law firm in the nation.

 Among other areas, Dykema is recognized for having a strong automotive practice in the United States.
 The firm represents Chrysler, Ford, General Motors, Honda, Kia, Mitsubishi, Nissan, Toyota, and Volvo.

 Also substantial is Dykema’s banking and consumer financial services practice.
 A significant portion of the firm's reported litigation cases over the last two years have involved banking issues.
 According to the firm, it "provides counseling and litigation representation to financial institutions, including banks, savings and loan associations, finance companies, credit card issuers, mortgage bankers, vendors and retailers."

 In 2007 and 2008, the firm helped draft and secure the passage of the ballot initiative that created the Michigan Medical Marihuana Act.